 - If the accused student admits violating institutional rules, but sanctions are not agreed to, subsequent process, including a hearing if necessary, shall be limited to determining the appropriate sanction(s).

 - Student Conduct Board hearings normally shall be conducted in private; and considered confidential.
-Admission of any additional person(s) to the hearing shall be at the discretion of the Student Conduct Board.

 - The Student Conduct Hearing Board may accommodate concerns for the personal safety, well- being, and/or fears of confrontation of the complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Student Conduct Hearing Officer.